morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ## USB WiFi adapters that are supported with Linux `in-kernel` drivers

-With `in-kernel` drivers, adapters are plug-and-play.
-Linux `in-kernel` drivers are preferable over `out-of-kernel` drivers for most users and use cases.
+With `in-kernel` drivers, adapters are plug-and-play with most desktop distros.
+Files may need to be added for operation on server distros.
+Linux `in-kernel` drivers are preferable over `out-of-kernel` drivers for most users and use cases as problems with installation and maintenance are dramatically reduced allowing for a better experience.

 -----